micahwierenga/css-box-model-and-positioning/readme.md

 ```

 As expected our text falls behind our absolute positioned columns.
-Now lets make our elements aware of each other with floats.
+Now let's make our elements aware of each other with floats.

 Back in our CSS remove the absolute positioning from our "square2" div and replace it with `float:left`: